 The Lucy Van Der Hoff Loop (1.2 miles) You get at this loop from the Juanita Cooke Trail stating at the shady grove called Cooke’s Corner going north.
 Cooke’s Corner is where you are when go straight out the opening in the fence at the north-east end of the lake.
 Note in the map with the name “double loop” that you will go .2 miles north on the Juanita Cooke and watch for a trail that goes off to the left.
 The Lucy Van Der Hoff Trail goes to the left, (west) but, you have go down and to the right to get at it.
 You will go underneath the Juanita Cooke soon after dropping down to the lower level.
 In going down to the lower level it becomes quite evident that the Juanita Cooke Trail you were just on is a transformed railroad track.
 It is Fullerton’s first Rails to Trails project; the old Pacific Electric.
-It was an electric train with overhead lines to power the train; a trolley actually.
+It was an electric train with overhead lines to power the train; a trolley actually, an interurban rail coach.

 The Lucy Van Der Hoff trail that goes off to the left is dead straight for 1,400 feet (about a block and a half).
-It then turns left uphill where it ends at a rarely used access road to some very expensive homes.
-Fun facts about the “Lucy” . . .
-It is the shortest “named trail” in Fullerton.
-And it is the border of Fullerton and La Habra.
-(Fullerton Parks maintains it though.)
-Walk along that road (700 feet along N Hermosa Place) until you pass La Palma then in about a hundred feet watch for another trail on your left.
+It then turns left, uphill where it obliquely joins Hermosa Place which becomes Hermosa Drive in a few hundred feet.
+That road curves east at Cooke’s Corner.
+But instead, walk along that road (N Hermosa Place) until you pass La Palma then in about a hundred feet watch for another trail on your left.
 That trail is unnamed but will take you straight back to the Juanita Cooke.
 It emerges about ten feet above the Juanita Cooke Trail.
 The trail straight down the face may be too steep for most people, but you can find you way down the embankment by walking along the fence going south.
 From there you should be able to see Cooke’s Corner where you will pick up the return part of the loop around the lake.

 Double Loop (1.9 mi)